Turn your tween into a pro-packer with this vacation packing list!

-TOP TIP: If you’ll be travelling carry-on only make sure all your toiletries are kept in a see-through bag for customs in bottles under 3oz/100ml
+TOP TIP: If you are traveling carry-on only, make sure all your toiletries are kept in a see-through bag for customs in bottles under 3oz/100ml

 Some Final Tween Packing Tips

-As much as we’d love to pass them the vacation packing list and set them to work while we finish all those other important pre-vacation jobs, tweens will still need a fair bit of guidance and double-checking when it comes to packing their own suitcases.
+As much as we’d love to pass them the vacation packing list and set them to work while we finish all those other important pre-vacation jobs, tweens will still need a fair bit of guidance and double-checking when packing their suitcases.

 What sort of luggage should your tween use?